vbartle/Interactive-Lab-Hub/Lab 2/README.md

 And because I couldn't get the shutter on the projector to match what my camera could capture, there's a rolling shutter artifact.
 Below is a screenshot of a more accurate representation of the display.

 ![](https://github.com/vbartle/Interactive-Lab-Hub/blob/Spring2021/Lab%202/2021-03-08-193055_1280x720_scrot.png)

+The solar simulation comes from a ray casting tutorial produced by Daniel Shiffman from NYU (https://twitter.com/shiffman/status/1126134538353152000?lang=en); it's pretty remarkable how far the RPI4 could be pushed given the complexity of this script to calculate particle positions.
+One slow down to make it more runnable is that the display only refreshes every 3 seconds instead of every second or half second as it would or a typical rig.
+I made some changes to the code to make the obstacles a certain length and orientation that represented buildings outside of my apartment, the way the sun might actually shine through the real life objects.
+As mentioned above the functional final code is in test.py in the p5_audio_version; I did not update the requirements file but one would need to also pip install: p5, pysolar, pyaudio, and sudo apt-get install {libglfw3, freeglut3-dev} -- some graphics libraries.

+The audio at the end if Nights by Frank Ocean, to show the display going into night, and the sun simulation is condensed from a 2.5h recording to <5 seconds.